akvilytep/basecalling_pipeline/README.md

 Project title: pipelines

-Description: tehse pipelines are tailored to handle ONT directories.
+Description: these pipelines are tailored to handle ONT directories.
 Basecalling_pipeline handles a subset (1-10%) of multidirectory basecalling in one go using pod5s.

 Installation instructions:
 pip: python get-pip.py